 Funding for this survey was provided by the Fond du Lac Band of Lake Superior Chippewa; an Environmental Protection Agency, Great Lakes Restoration Initiative Tribal Capacity Grant; the 1854 Treaty Authority; The United States Forest Service, Superior National Forest; and the Minnesota Department of Natural Resources.
-In 2014 field data was collected with the assistance of DNR Area Wildlife staff Tom Rusch and Nancy Hansen, 1854 Treaty Authority Resource Management Division Director Andy Edwards and DNR pilots John Heineman and Brad Maas.
+In 2015 field data was collected with the assistance of DNR Area Wildlife staff Tom Rusch, Jessica VanDuyn and Nancy Hansen, 1854 Treaty Authority Resource Management Division Director Andy Edwards and DNR pilots John Heineman and Brad Maas.
+Vegetation data in plots 309, 347 and 350 was by collected by Eli Anoszko as part of his graduate research at the University of Minnesota.